byteball/btc-exchange/README.md

 # BTC exchange

 The exchange allows your customers to exchange bitcoins to bytes and bytes to bitcoins.
-No registration required, the customer just chats with a chatbot in his [Byteball wallet](../../../byteball).
+No registration required, the customer just chats with a chatbot in his [Obyte wallet](../../../obyte-gui-wallet).

 ## Install

 Install [bitcore](https://bitcore.io/guides/full-node/) and create new bitcore node:
 ```
-bitcore create -d ~/.bitcore/data byteball-btc-exchange
+bitcore create -d ~/.bitcore/data obyte-btc-exchange
 ```
 (add `--testnet` to work on testnet).
-Here `~/.bitcore/data` is the location of your data directory where full Bitcoin bockchain will be stored, `byteball-btc-exchange` is the name of your node.  `cd` to your node folder:
+Here `~/.bitcore/data` is the location of your data directory where full Bitcoin bockchain will be stored, `obyte-btc-exchange` is the name of your node.  `cd` to your node folder:
 ```
-cd byteball-btc-exchange
+cd obyte-btc-exchange
 ```
 Install `btc-exchange` service:
 ```